camelinaction/camelinaction2/chapter20/vertx-camel/ReadMe.md

 #### Note

-This example uses the `camel-vertx` component which uses a regular Camel component to route between vert.x and Camel.
+This example uses the `camel-vertx` component which uses a regular Camel component to route between Vert.x and Camel.

-### 21.2.2 Using Camel together with Vert.x
+### 20.2.2 Using Camel together with Vert.x

 You need to build this example first